Flynn / Industries

 The same 8,480 bytes, across every vertical.

-From a microcontroller in a wearable to a payload on a satellite, Flynn is the same source file with the same locked threshold.
+From a microcontroller in a wearable to a payload on a satellite, Flynn is the same binary core with the same locked threshold.
 Validated once, replayable forever, audit-ready every line.

 Footprint 8,480 bytes